Contemplative Photography Retreat

 As well as the instruction at the Hui, we will be taking photo excursions throughout this island paradise.
 We have special access to Mo`omomi Preserve, one of the last protected Hawaiian Coastal ecosystems.
 We’ll shoot waves at dawn, hula dancers in a palm grove at sunset, flora and fauna beyond your imaging.
 You will find enough beauty here to last a lifetime.

 Come join us.
 Add richness to your photographs and your life as you expand your creativity.
-Mindful Photography is a workshop for sharpening the eye, expanding the mind, and opening the heart.
+Mindful Photography is a retreat for sharpening the eye, expanding the mind, and opening the heart.

-Registration is $3,250 and is limited to 17 participants.
+Registration for Feb 2018 is $3,250 and for December of 2018, $3,695 less a discount of $145 if paying by check and is limited to 17 participants.
 This includes all retreat costs as well as room and board.

-Transportation from the airport to the Hui and well as transportation during the retreat is included.
+Transportation from and to the airport as well as transportation during the retreat is included.

 Airfare to Molokai and any personal rental car costs are not included.